Vikram-S marks "The Beginning" of private venture in Indian space programme with maiden success | Technology

 ''This Prarambh mission symbolises not only India's first private rocket launch, it also symbolises the potential of new India,'' he added.

+Prime Minister Narendra Modi hailed the launch as ''historic'' and said the accomplishment bears testimony to the immense talent of India's youth who took full advantage of the landmark space sector reforms of June 2020.

-Union Minister Jitendra Singh, who witnessed the launch today accompanied, congratulated the nation and said it it is indeed a new beginning and a new dawn. ''Shall I say very appropriately new Prarambh in the journey of India's space programme and many thanks to Prime Minister Narendra Modi who has made this possible by opening space sector to private participation,'' Singh, who holds the Department of Space portfolio among others, said.
+''A historic moment for India as the rocket Vikram-S, developed by Skyroot Aerospace, took off from Sriharikota today!
+It is an important milestone in the journey of India's private space industry.
+Congrats to @isro & @INSPACeIND for enabling this feat,'' Modi tweeted Union Minister Jitendra Singh, who witnessed the launch today accompanied by ISRO Chief Somanath here, congratulated the nation and said it is indeed a new beginning and a new dawn. ''Shall I say very appropriately new Prarambh in the journey of India's space programme and many thanks to Prime Minister Narendra Modi who has made this possible by opening space sector to private participation,'' Singh, who holds the Department of Space portfolio among others, said.

 Earlier, in a departure from the routine, Friday's mission was launched from the complex where sounding rockets were used by ISRO.